Grmamobin/MIGHOLI_Memory_Game/README.md

 # MIGHOLI_Memory_Game

-You don't understand if you dont play
+You don't understand if you don't play 🕹️

+all you should do is do not make migholi like this ===>